arcilli/investsuite-api-docs/docs/scenarios/cash_movements.md

     We assume there is an integration between the Broker/Custodian and the Core Banking System (eg. through end-of-day files), that handles the corresponding cash transfers.

 1. The **Client Middleware** notifies InvestSuite that the investor account at the Bank has been funded by calling `POST /events/deposit/` (see [here](../concepts/events.md#deposit-event)).
 2. **InvestSuite** moves the cash at the broker from the bank's home account to the customer's subaccount.
-InvestSuite will manage keeping the Transactions, Portfolio Holdings and up to date (asynchronously).
+InvestSuite will manage keeping the Transactions, Portfolio Holdings up to date (asynchronously).
 3. If this is the first funding, **InvestSuite** sets the `funded_since` field.
 4. In case of Robo Advisor, this will (asynchronously) trigger Optimizer.
 5. **InvestSuite** sends a notification to the Customer.